weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/cluster-architecture.md

 This page describes how the nodes or clusters in Weaviate's replication design behave.

 In Weaviate, metadata replication and data replication are separate.
-For the metadata, Weaviate uses the Raft consensus algorithm with strong consistency.
+For the metadata, Weaviate uses the Raft consensus algorithm.
 For data replication, Weaviate uses a leaderless design with eventual consistency.

 ## Node Discovery